What is agricultural extension?

 - The private for-profit sector

-Commercial production and marketing firms (such as input manufacturers and distributors), commercial farmers or farmer group-operated enterprises where farmers are both users and providers of agricultural information, agro-marketing and processing firms, trade associations, and private consulting and media companies.
+Commercial companies (such as input manufacturers and distributors); commercial farmers or farmer group-operated enterprises where farmers are both users and providers of agricultural information; agro-marketing and processing firms; trade associations; and private consulting and media companies.

 New approaches to agricultural extension

 Yuan Zhou is our Foundation's Head of Research & Policy Analysis.
-She is also co-editor of the June 2015 book "Knowledge Driven Development; Private Extension and Global Lessons".
+She is also co-editor of "Knowledge Driven Development; Private Extension and Global Lessons".
 Here is a synopsis.